 Addendum No. 1

-By my signature, I hereby acknowledge that Lam authorized by my compared organization to approve the above utility permit or franchise addendum are the revisions contained therein. any or nd concur with
+By my signature, I hereby acknowledge that Lam authorized by my organization to approve the above utility permit or franchise adden the revisions contained therein. / company or dum and concur with

-Signed and dated thisday of, 20
+Signed and dated thisday of , 20

 Sign name

 Print or type name

 Print or type title

 Print or type company name

 Print or type company address

 Print or type City, State, Zip Code

-Addendum documentation must accompany other utility permit or franchis documentation on the jobsite and is not effective until received by the Dep Please sign and return this page by mail, e-mail, or return fax.
+Addendum documentation must accompany other utility permit or for documentation on the jobsite and is not effective until received by Please sign and return this page by mail, e-mail, or return fax.